Skip to content

 4. Add completion details using variables

-Enhance your notification email with process data:
+Make your notification actually useful with process data:

 Hello `{{kick_off_form_requestor_name}}`,